virenderkamboj7/Selenium_Webdriver_Framework/Readme.txt

  1. Eclipse should be installed
  2. testng should be installed in eclipse
  4. Now take the pull of framework
- 5. Right click on testng.xmp file and run as TestNGSuite
+ 5. Right click on testng.xml file and run as TestNGSuite

- You can run the using cmd also
+ You can run the project using cmd also:
- 1. Download maven from "https://maven.apache.org/download.cgi" based on you operating system
+ 1. Download maven from "https://maven.apache.org/download.cgi" based on your operating system
  2. Set up environment variables
  3. Run cmd and cd the project home directory where you have downloaded
  4. Execute the command: "mvn clean test -DtestngFile=testng.xml"    (This command will run the testng.xml file)